 This gets repeated a lot in Debt (David Graeber), and in the world in general.
-It annoys me.
+It annoys me as a criticism of lenders or lending.

 Would you rather have $100 now, or in a month?
 I’m guessing now, unless your tax circumstances are about to change drastically.
 How much additional money would it take for you to prefer payment in a month? $10? $15?
-What if there were transactions costs to receive payment were significant?
+What if there were significant transactions costs to receive payment?
 What if there was risk involved?
 The fact that you would rather have money sooner than later is known as the time value of money.

 This is the principle behind interest on a loan: you’re compensating the lender for them not having the money until later.